Hybrid User Interfaces: Past, Present, and Future of Complementary Cross-Device Interaction in Mixed Reality: Key Challenges and Research Agenda

 Regarding co-located collaboration, the choice whether there is a shared \component{} or individual \components{} can directly influence the type of collaboration: For example, Butscher~et~al.~\cite{butscher2018clusters} used a large interactive tabletop display as a shared input device, combined with an AR HWD for each user.
 Limited by the touch input of the shared device, only one user is able to manipulate the content, thus enforcing a closely coupled collaboration~\cite{gutwin1998design, tang2006collaborative}.
 In contrast, providing users with individual \components{} enables loosely coupled, parallel activities~\cite{schroder2023collaborating}.
 Similarly, asymmetric device setups might benefit from individual device affordances~\cite{friedl-knirsch2023exploring} but also lead to an asymmetry of roles~\cite{zagermann2023challenges}.

-Lastly, no paper in our corpus features remote collaboration.
+Lastly, no papers in our corpus feature remote collaboration.
 In such cases, techniques known from MR remote collaboration could be applied: Virtual avatars can represent the remote person to create awareness~\cite{gronbaek2024blended, gronbaek2023transitional} while methods to align workspaces can allow for deictic referencing~\cite{fink2022relocations}.
 The use of diverse \components{} might require user representations per \component{}, and highly dynamic environments might benefit from transitional user representations~\cite{zagermann2023challenges}.